johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Remove policy used for legacy same site behavior.** In Microsoft Edge version 80, we introduced the [LegacySameSiteCookieBehaviorEnabledForDomainList](/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy to revert the SameSite behavior of cookies to legacy behavior on the specified domains.
 The [LegacySameSiteCookieBehaviorEnabledForDomainList](/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy is obsolete in Microsoft Edge version 133.

-- **Updated Downloads UI to Improve Performance.** The Downloads UI is completely rewritten to improve performance.
+- **Updated Downloads UI to Improve Performance.** The Downloads UI is rewritten to improve performance.
 Customer-facing functionality and UX from previous releases remain the same.

 ### Policy updates

 #### New policies
 - [CACertificateManagementAllowed](/deployedge/microsoft-edge-policies#cacertificatemanagementallowed) - Allow users to manage installed CA certificates
-- [CACertificates](/deployedge/microsoft-edge-policies#cacertificates) - TLS server certificates that should be trusted by Microsoft Edge
+- [CA Certificates](/deployedge/microsoft-edge-policies#cacertificates) - TLS server certificates that should be trusted by Microsoft Edge
 - [CACertificatesWithConstraints](/deployedge/microsoft-edge-policies#cacertificateswithconstraints) - TLS certificates that should be trusted by Microsoft Edge for server authentication with constraints
 - [CADistrustedCertificates](/deployedge/microsoft-edge-policies#cadistrustedcertificates) - TLS certificates that should be distrusted by Microsoft Edge for server authentication
 - [CAHintCertificates](/deployedge/microsoft-edge-policies#cahintcertificates) - TLS certificates that are not trusted or distrusted but can be used in path-building for server authentication